Deep Doubly Debiased Longitudinal Effect Estimation with ICE G-Computation: Experiments

 \subsection{Results}

-Figure~\ref{fig:mean_abs_bias_over_cf} summarizes performance by aggregating absolute bias across counterfactual sequences.
-Across all horizons and under both limited and expanded time-varying confounding, $D^3$-Net consistently achieves lower error than all baselines, indicating strong overall performance.
-Tables~\ref{tab:results-tau15}, \ref{tab:results-tau20}, and \ref{tab:results-tau10} report detailed results for each individual counterfactual sequence.\footnote{In experiments, DeepACE diverges (1–3 out of 20 seeds), leading to extreme estimates.
-These runs are excluded from summary statistics and marked with * in the tables.}
+Figure~\ref{fig:main_result} summarizes performance by aggregating bias across counterfactual sequences.
+Across horizons and under both limited and expanded time-varying confounding, $D^3$-Net consistently ranks among the strongest-performing methods and generally achieves the lowest overall error, with its advantage becoming more pronounced at longer horizons.
+Tables~\ref{tab:results-tau15}, \ref{tab:results-tau20}, \ref{tab:results-tau10}, and \ref{tab:results-tau15-numz} report detailed results for each individual counterfactual sequence.

 Beyond average performance, a key strength of $D^3$-Net is its \textbf{robustness across different settings}.
 While several baselines perform competitively for specific counterfactuals under limited confounding and short horizons, their performance degrades markedly as the horizon increases or the treatment–confounder feedback becomes stronger.
 In contrast, $D^3$-Net consistently attains the lowest or second-lowest RMSE across all horizons, confounding settings, and counterfactual sequences, demonstrating robust performance.
 This stability is particularly pronounced in the more challenging settings with longer horizons and expanded confounding.